The Sun Is Also a Star

-The Sun Is Also a Star is a 2019 American teen romance film directed by Ry Russo-Young and written by Tracy Oliver, based on the young adult novel of the same name by Nicola Yoon.
+The Sun Is Also a Star is a 2019 American teen romance film directed by Ry Russo-Young and written by Tracy Oliver, based on the 2016 young adult novel by Nicola Yoon.
 The film stars Yara Shahidi, Charles Melton in his feature film debut, and John Leguizamo, and follows a young couple who fall in love, while one of their families faces deportation.

 It was theatrically released in the United States on May 17, 2019, by Warner Bros.
 Pictures and Metro-Goldwyn-Mayer Pictures.
 The film received mixed reviews from critics and grossed $6.8 million worldwide.

 The film made Charles Melton the first Asian-American actor to lead a teen romance film from a major Hollywood studio.

 Plot

 Undocumented immigrant Natasha Kingsley lives in New York City with her parents and brother.
 The day before their deportation to Jamaica, she tearfully pleads their case in the immigration office.
 She is redirected to Jeremy Martinez, who does pro bono work for such cases.

 Korean teenager Daniel Bae is preparing for an interview for Dartmouth.
 His parents expect him to become a doctor, while his brother, Charles, is dismissive and rude.

 Daniel and his friend Omar get on the same delayed subway car as Natasha.
 When Daniel and Omar get off at Grand Central Station, Daniel notices Natasha wearing a jacket that reads "Deus ex machina", a phrase he had written in his notebook earlier, and decides to follow her.